Your resume is your golden ticket to job interviews.

 Don’t Include a Photo

 In most countries, a photo isn’t required.
-In fact, sometimes it can hurt more than help.
+In fact, sometimes, it can hurt more than help.
 Many companies in the US and UK discourage photos.
-Plus, ATS systems may misread or reject resumes with images.
-Remove your photos to keep your resume clean, and distraction-free.
+Plus, ATS systems don’t play well with images and might reject your resume altogether.
+Keep it clean, simple, and photo-free.

 Listing Work Experience